dgitj/dgitj.github.io/index.md

 Specifically, I focuse on building robust and scalable collaborative and distributed machine learning systems that help individuals and organizations address training data scarcity.
 I am particularly interested in how theoretical advancements in this field can have real-world impact in areas like personalized healthcare and drug development.

-Beyond research, I have a wide range of interests including animals, finance, fungi, oceanography, plants, running, and tennis.
+Beyond research, I have a wide range of interests including animals, finance, fungi, plants, running, and tennis.
 I’m always open to learning more.
 Feel free to reach out if you'd like to connect!